OlafenwaMoses/Model-Playgrounds/README.md

           <br>
           <img src="images/squeezenet_demo.png" style="max-width: 600px; height: auto;" />
           <br><p  style="font-family: Calibri;" >
-              &nbsp &nbsp &nbsp &nbsp &nbsp The <b>DenseNet Playground</b> is powered by the DenseNet121 model trained on the ImageNet dataset.
-You can find its source codes in the <i>densenet-playground</i> folder of this repository or follow this <a href="" >link</a>.
-You can also download the Windows Installer for the program in the Release section of this project or follow this <a href="" >link</a>.<br>
+              &nbsp &nbsp &nbsp &nbsp &nbsp The <b>SqueezeNet Playground</b> is powered by the SqueezeNet model trained on the ImageNet dataset.
+You can find its source codes in the <i>squeezenet-playground</i> folder of this repository or follow this <a href="https://github.com/OlafenwaMoses/Model-Playgrounds/tree/master/squeezenet-playground" >link</a>.
+You can also download the Windows Installer for the program in the Release section of this project or follow this <a href="https://github.com/OlafenwaMoses/Model-Playgrounds/releases/download/v1.0/SqueezeNet.Playground.1.0.exe" >link</a>.<br>
                 &nbsp &nbsp &nbsp &nbsp &nbsp This program is a Windows 64-bit software that can be installed on Windows 7 and later versions of the Operating System.
-It has an installer size of 166mb and install size of 623mb.
+It has an installer size of 142mb and install size of 596mb.
 The program was compiled using PyInstaller 3.3 for Python 3.5 .
           </p><br><br> <h2 style="font-family: Calibri;" ><b>>> Inception Playground</b></h2>
           <br>
           <img src="images/inception_demo.png" style="max-width: 600px; height: auto;" />
           <br> <p  style="font-family: Calibri;" >
               &nbsp &nbsp &nbsp &nbsp &nbsp The <b>Inception Playground</b> is powered by the Inception V3 model trained on the ImageNet dataset.
-You can find its source codes in the <i>inception-playground</i> folder of this repository or follow this <a href="" >link</a>.
-You can also download the Windows Installer for the program in the Release section of this project or follow this <a href="" >link</a>.<br>
+You can find its source codes in the <i>inception-playground</i> folder of this repository or follow this <a href="https://github.com/OlafenwaMoses/Model-Playgrounds/tree/master/inception-playground" >link</a>.
+You can also download the Windows Installer for the program in the Release section of this project or follow this <a href="https://github.com/OlafenwaMoses/Model-Playgrounds/releases/download/v1.0/Inception.Playground.1.0.exe" >link</a>.<br>
                 &nbsp &nbsp &nbsp &nbsp &nbsp This program is a Windows 64-bit software that can be installed on Windows 7 and later versions of the Operating System.
 It has an installer size of 221mb and install size of 686mb.
 The program was compiled using PyInstaller 3.3 for Python 3.5 .